Our 2022 Citation Award honorees

-Paul uses his influence as a Senior Vice President at Cone Health to advocate for the rights and the needs of all marginalized people.
-During tenure as Cone Health’s first Chief Inclusion Officer, Paul played a key role in launching and implementing the hospital’s diversity, inclusion & health equity strategy, and enrolled fellow hospital leaders and physicians in racial equity and empathy-building training.
+As a Senior Vice President at Cone Health, Paul serves as the President of both Wesley Long Hospital and Behavioral Health Hospital.
+Previously, during his six year tenure as Cone Health’s first Chief Inclusion Officer, Paul played a key role in launching the hospital’s diversity, inclusion & health equity strategy by enrolling his fellow colleagues in racial equity and empathy-building training.
 As a leader he has prioritized assessing and addressing healthcare disparities across racial, gender and socioeconomic lines, shifting policy and practices to increase equity and quality of care for people who are historically underserved.
 As a result, Cone Health has been nationally recognized for equitable and inclusive policies and practices related to LGBTQ+ patients, visitors and employees.

-Addy has held leadership roles with organizations including the Cone Health Foundation, the Community Foundation of Greater Greensboro, the League of Women Voters of the Piedmont Triad, TEDX Greensboro, the National Folk Festival, and the Greensboro Chamber of Commerce’s “Other Voices” program.
-Paul has worked closely with organizations including the Cone Health Foundation, Guilford County Behavioral Health Oversight Board Committee, the Latino Professional Forum, the Mental Health Association of Greensboro, Family Services of the Piedmont, the Greensboro Chamber of Commerce (including their “Other Voices” program), Leadership Greensboro and NCCJ.
+Addy has worked closely with organizations including the Cone Health Foundation, the Community Foundation of Greater Greensboro, the League of Women Voters of the Piedmont Triad, TEDX Greensboro, the National Folk Festival, and the Greensboro Chamber of Commerce’s “Other Voices” program.
+Paul has served on the board of organizations including the Cone Health Foundation, Guilford County Behavioral Health Oversight Board Committee, the Latino Professional Forum, the Mental Health Association of Greensboro, Family Services of the Piedmont, and NCCJ.